bruj0/EDVBB/README.md

 # What

-This is an application for windows that will listen in a port for API calls.
+Consist on a UI that is loaded via a web browser on a Phone or Tablet and a windows application will listen in a port for API calls from the UI.

 The `/event` call will send the key and a modifier to the application that currently has focus.